 Code standard > 90%

-DealerTrack had their Jenkins master control a Selenium hub, which consisted of a grid of dedicated VMs/boxes registered to the Selenium hub.
+DealerTrack had their Jenkins controller control a Selenium hub, which consisted of a grid of dedicated VMs/boxes registered to the Selenium hub.
 Test cases would get distributed among the grid, and the results would be reported back to the associated Jenkins jobs.

 The builds would also be subject to an automated integration build, which relied on Vagrant to define mini-stacks for the integration tests to run in by checking out source code into a shared folder with a Virtual Machine, launching the VM, preparing + running the test, then cleaning up the test space.
 Despite this approach to integration testing taking longer, Tsang argued that it provided a more realistic testing environment.